sergiodxa/remix-auth/README.md

 // Your authentication logic (replace with your actual DB/API calls) async function login(email: string, password: string): Promise<User> {
 	// Verify credentials
 	// Return user data or throw an error
 }

-// Tell the Authenticator to use the form strategy authenticator.use( new FormStrategy(async ({ form }) => {
+// Tell the Authenticator to use the form strategy authenticator.use(
+	new FormStrategy(async ({ form }) => {
 		const email = form.get("email") as string;
 		const password = form.get("password") as string;

 		if (!email || !password) {
 			throw new Error("Email and password are required");
 		}

 		// the type of this user must match the type you pass to the
 		// Authenticator the strategy will automatically inherit the type if
 		// you instantiate directly inside the `use` method return await login(email, password);
 	}),
 	// each strategy has a name and can be changed to use the same strategy
 	// multiple times, especially useful for the OAuth2 strategy.
-  "user-pass"
+	"user-pass",
 );
 ```